itchio/capsule/README.md

 a stripped-down home-cooked universal build will be downloaded by cmake.

-The resulting capsulerun & libcapsule are universal, which means there's no separate 32-bit/64-bit build processes and they should work with every app, no matter what their architecture.
+The resulting capsulerun & libcapsule are universal, which means there's no separate 32-bit/64-bit build processes and they should work with every app, no matter what architecture.

 Example build: